CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Further Utility Measurements on OSWorld

 \subsection{Redundancy Defense Evaluation}

-\paragraph{Details on the false positive rates of redundancy defenses.} A more detailed analysis of the reasoning traces of the redundancy defenses false positive reveals that all false positives are wrong assumption of fake cookie banners present in the DOM or the screenshot, despite those banners being legitimate.
-This underlines further the difficulty of tuning these types of defenses, even if the case of the very specific threat model of potentially adversarially controlled advertisement banners in website.
-To be noted that the false positive rate of \textit{0/9} for non-chrome tasks is also due to this tuning of the defense towards this threat model: when the task is not related to web navigation, the defense does not consider it as harmful.
-Additionally, the equal number of false positives between level 2 and 3 of redundancy can be explained by the over representation of false positive of the DOM Consistency module.
-The screenshot-based checker seems to be much better at distinguishing between legitimate cookie banner and fake ones embedded in ad banners, probably because the screenshot itself carries more information than the accessibility tree.
+\paragraph{Details on the false positive rates of redundancy defenses.} Analysis of the reasoning traces from the redundancy defenses' false positives reveals that in all cases, the defense mistakenly classifies a legitimate cookie banner in the DOM or screenshot as fake.
+This underscores the difficulty of tuning such defenses even within the narrow threat model of adversarially controlled advertisement banners on websites.
+The false positive rate of \textit{0/9} for non-Chrome tasks also reflects this tuning: when the task is not related to web navigation, the defense does not flag it as harmful.
+The only non-Chrome false positive comes from DOM Consistency mistakenly identifying an Excel cell as a malicious overlay.
+The overrepresentation of DOM Consistency false positives explains why Multi-Modal Consensus does not substantially increase the total false-positive count: the DOM checker already flags most false positives on its own.
+The screenshot-based checker is better at distinguishing legitimate cookie banners from fake ones embedded in ad banners, likely because the screenshot carries more information than the accessibility tree.

-\paragraph{Details on the true positive rate for the cookie mimicry attack.} Further analysis on the attack reveals that the attack is 100\% successful when the cookie snippet is very similar to the sample presented in \Cref{app:cookie_snippet}.
-Failures of the attacks are due to variations of the generated plan to handle cookies, using for instance the function \textit{find\_element\_by\_text} with specific elements as input like buttons.
-Indeed, in the case of a standard google advertisement banner, the attacker does not have access to writing html code, and thus to write fake buttons, which means that \textit{find\_element\_by\_text} will not return coordinates for a supposed cookie banner, and the attack will fail.
-We state again that we evaluate this google advertisement banner against the redundancy level 1.
-This failure case also shows that tighter control over the DOM returned by the OS is very beneficial to defending CUA Agents against prompt injections, because it provides a tighter control over the data flow (searching for buttons only vs. searching the whole screenshot and/or DOM).
+\paragraph{Details on the true positive rate for the cookie mimicry attack.} The attack is 100\% successful when the cookie snippet is very similar to the sample in \cref{app:cookie_snippet}.
+Failure cases are instructive: they reveal that tighter control over the DOM returned by the OS could meaningfully aid prompt-injection defenses.
+Failures occur when the generated plan handles cookies differently, for example by calling \texttt{find\_element\_by\_text} with a specific element type such as ``button'' as input.
+In the case of a standard Google advertisement banner, the attacker cannot write HTML and therefore cannot create fake buttons; \texttt{find\_element\_by\_text} then finds no coordinates for a fake cookie banner and the attack fails.
+(This Google ad attack is evaluated against DOM Consistency.)
+This failure case suggests that constraining queries to specific element types (e.g., buttons only) rather than searching the full screenshot or DOM would provide tighter data-flow control, a potential direction for future defenses.